 Sadica Ramlochan...
-Mr and Mrs Benn lived in the house
+Mr & Mrs Benn lived in the house after us.

-after us.
 They had 2 children.

 (104e) Mr & Mrs Nazir Mohammed....
 Mr Nazir and his wife Rahima were both active members of the Gasparillo Jamaat and the East Indian Friendly Society.
 Nazir worked for Texaco in Pointe a Pierre.
-Their children were daughter Lisa and sons Nigel & Naiem.
-I remember them as among the Vos Government School children who every day had lunch with Mama at our home.
+Their children were daughter Lisa and sons Nigel & Naiem who were among the Vos children who every day had lunch with Mama at our home.
 Their home was almost opposite the East Indian Friendly Society lodge on Ragoobar Street.